 CBD & Anandamide

-Another way that CBD may relieve anxiety is by increasing the levels of anandamide, one of the two main endocannabinoids produced by our bodies.
-CBD does this by inhibiting FAAH, an enzyme that breaks down anandamide (14).
+Another way CBD may relieve anxiety is by increasing the levels of anandamide, one of the two main endocannabinoids produced by our bodies.
+CBD seems to achieve this by suppressing FAAH, an enzyme that breaks down anandamide (14).

 Anandamide is known to play a role in anxiety.
-One 2015 genetic study found that people who have higher anandamide levels because of a variation in the FAAH gene may experience less overall anxiety (16).
+One 2015 genetic study found that people with naturally higher anandamide levels because of a variation in the FAAH gene may experience less overall anxiety (16).

 Another 2008 study of depressed women found that low anandamide levels were associated with anxiety (17).
 Studies in mice also show that stress can deplete anandamide and that this reduction is associated with anxious behavior, which is reversed by FAAH inhibitors (18).